ARCHIF MENYWOD CYMRU / WOMEN’S ARCHIVE WALES: A SHORT HISTORY

 The ‘Century of Hope’ project dominated 2018.
 We recruited three part-time workers and celebrated 11 events; working with Pen-boyr School to remember Cranogwen; A full day of activities in the Pierhead, Cardiff in conjunction with the Welsh Assembly to celebrate International women’s Day and in the evening the Ursula Masson lecture was given by Dr Ryland Wallace; a peace banner-making workshop with school children in Abergavenny; a Roadshow in Llandudno; a talk by Manon Eames at the Volvo Ocean race event in Cardiff; a re-enactment of the fracas between Lloyd George and the suffragettes at Llanystumdwy, a Heritage Women’s Walking Tour in Aberystwyth; a discussion about women’s statues at the National Eisteddfod in Cardiff, a re-enactment of the Peace March to Greenham Common in Cardiff and Chepstow, a major International Conference, the WAW National Conference and Celebration Dinner in Swansea in October and participation in a conference at the National Botanic Garden.
 Founding (20 years ago) and other members of WAW and also the events of 2018 were filmed for the Archive.
 Unfortunately we also lost one of our founder and most stalwart officers when Avril Rolph died suddenly on June 28th.

-This is a brief account of the main events in the history of AMC/WAW thus far.
-The Archive has continued to liaise and work with public repositories in Wales and other like-minded organisations.
-We work at all times with our key purpose in mind: to discover and preserve the evidence of lives and experiences of women in Wales, and to make this history accessible to all.
+This is a brief record of the main events of AMC / WAW history to date.
+The Archive has continued to liaise and collaborate with public record offices in Wales and other like-minded organizations.
+We always work with our primary purpose in mind: to find and preserve evidence of the lives and experiences of women in Wales, and to make this history accessible to all.